saif-qureos/sentry-aws/readme.md

-# Story

-Tasks take about 2 hours (including build waiting time), if the set of tools are clear.
-Since the set of tools were not clear I had to read the installer file from sentry.
-Based on the structure of sentry the best method of deployment is a mixture of **Packer** and **Terraform** .

-This weekend was my cultural new year called Nowruz and the year of 1400 has been started :), so I was celebrating the new year.
-Else you would have this earlier.

 *hint:* *I skipped using terraform-docs to generate the readme.md.*
 *Hint2: I used AWS US-EAST-1 as my default region.*

 # Prerequisites